This Is Exactly How Jodie Comer Gets Her Glowing Skin

 Since working with the brand, Comer says she's cut back on stockpiling buzzy skin-care products and now opts for a more minimal routine.
 "I actually feel embarrassed when I look at my cosmetic cupboard and I see all the products that I've bought because there's always something new," she said.
 Cleansing is the lynchpin in her morning and evening routine.
 "I always cleanse my skin," she added.
 "If I'm filming and wearing a lot of makeup, I prefer something with a creamy, thicker texture and I love using a cleansing brush."

 What follows is super simple yet effective.
 "My skin actually gets clogged quite easily, so in the morning I just use the Radiant Resilience Moisturizer," Comer said of the blend of skin-repairing probiotics, pollution-busting minerals, and soothing plant extracts.
-"What the brand champions is using the products in steps, so I also love the Intense Renewal Serum when I'm working out.
+"What the brand champions is using the products in steps, so I also love the Brilliant Prime Radiance Serum when I'm working out.
 I hate my skin being dry but I don't want too much on my skin."
 Then, she explained, she always uses SPF 50 — something her facialist, Jasmina Vico, has instilled in her.
 "Jasmina can be naughty and nice when it comes to my skin," Comer, who treats herself to the odd facial when she's in London, said.
 "They can be a little bit painful but that's when I know it's doing my skin some good.
 I'd much rather get all the gunk out of my face."

 Advertisement